-In general, if the task puts the inspector in peril, then it is not tested.
+If the task puts the inspector in peril, then it is not tested.
 Since a pitched roof needs a safety harness and a ladder for inspection, you may have to hire a roof specialist.
-The only thing an inspector will inspect is visible issues from the ground and without a ladder.
-This will include visual and apparent damage or missing shingles.
+An inspector will only inspect visible issues from the ground without a ladder, including visual and apparent damage or missing shingles.

-Inspectors will inspect chimneys, but only on a basic level.
-That means all they can do is shine a flashlight up the chimney.
-They make sure there is no obstruction and that the damper switches are working.
+Inspectors will inspect chimneys, but only on a basic level, and that means all they can do is shine a flashlight up the chimney.
+They ensure there is no obstruction and that the damper switches are working.

 Therefore, you need to hire a fireplace or chimney specialist to conduct a thorough inspection.
-This is an added cost, but if you use your fireplace regularly, you’ll need to hire the pros to inspect and clean it once a year or when necessary anyway.
+This is an added cost, but if you use your fireplace regularly, you’ll need to hire the pros to inspect and clean it once a year or when necessary.

-You may have mold if there’s water damage or if the house lacks proper waterproofing in areas like the bathroom and kitchen where moist areas are prone to occur.
+You may have mold if there’s water damage or if the house lacks proper waterproofing in areas like the bathroom and kitchen, where moist areas are prone to occur.
 Mold is another thing you need to test on your own.
-You shouldn’t opt out, as mold can cause many health issues for homeowners and their families.
+It would be best if you didn’t opt out, as mold can cause many health issues for homeowners and their families.

 In the past, builders used asbestos and lead for insulation in homes.
 Unfortunately, if your home dates back to the 1980s, you may have asbestos or lead-containing materials in your house.

 Now that we know that asbestos and lead can affect your health, you should get your home tested.
-An inspector will not do it.
-You may have to shell out more money to do the testing.
+An inspector will not do it, and you may have to shell out more money to do the testing.

 Some home inspectors test for pests.
 But not all of them are licensed to do that.
 If so, you need to hire another professional if you don’t want to live with an infestation.